gavinshelley3/learning-node-express/lesson2/README.md

 ```

 This tells Express that it should serve any files in the `public` directory as if they were just
 static files on a web server.
-We'll put our Vue code here later on.
+We'll put our React code here later on.

 ```js
 let tickets = [];